TO SECURE ONE OF THESE SUPERB, HAND-MADE IN BRITAIN BANJOS, PLEASE PLACE YOUR ORDER NOW OR CONTACT US TO PLACE A DEPOSIT.

 The Shackleton Islander, open back 5-string banjo, handmade in England.

-Features include: all nickel-plated hardware, 24 brackets, carbon fibre neck reinforcement, traditional dowel stick and S-shaped frailing scoop.
+Features include: all nickel-plated hardware, 24 brackets, twin carbon fibre rod neck reinforcement, flame maple dowel stick.

 Includes high quality hard case.